nationalparkservice/acoustic_discovery/README.md

 ##### Detection Thresholds

-Most people will likely use these recommended thresholds:
+When running a detector, you will likely use these recommended thresholds:

 Species | Code | Recommended Threshold
 --- | --- | ---